Fun Home: 2025: Alberta, Canada

+In August 2025, the Edmonton Public School Board's internally distributed a list of over 200 books to be removed from library shelves in order to comply with the new policy.
+The list included literary classics including The Handmaid's Tale, Brave New World, and I Know Why the Caged Bird Sings.

+When the list was leaked to the public, major backlash ensued forcing the government to pause implementation.

+In September 2025, the government announced a revised policy that requires removal of only visual representations deemed sexually explicit.
+The examples of objectionable materials continue to include Bechdel's Fun Home.

 Adaptations

+Stage musical

-Stage MusicalFun Home has been adapted into a stage musical, with a book by Lisa Kron and music by Jeanine Tesori.
+Fun Home has been adapted into a stage musical, with a book by Lisa Kron and music by Jeanine Tesori.
 The musical was developed through a 2009 workshop at the Ojai Playwrights Conference and workshopped in 2012 at the Sundance Theatre Lab and The Public Theater's Public Lab.
 Bechdel did not participate in the musical's creation.
 She expected her story to seem artificial and distant on stage, but she came to feel that the musical had the opposite effect, bringing the "emotional heart" of the story closer than even her book did.

 The musical debuted Off-Broadway at The Public Theater on September 30, 2013.
 The production was directed by Sam Gold and starred Michael Cerveris and Judy Kuhn as Bruce and Helen Bechdel.
 The role of Alison was played by three actors: Beth Malone played the adult Alison, reviewing and narrating her life, Alexandra Socha played "Medium Alison" as a student at Oberlin, discovering her sexuality, and Sydney Lucas played Small Alison, at age 10.
 It received largely positive reviews, and its limited run was extended several times until January 12, 2014.
 The musical was a finalist for the 2014 Pulitzer Prize for Drama; it also won the Lucille Lortel Award for Outstanding Musical, the New York Drama Critics' Circle Award for Best Musical, and the Obie Award for Musical Theater.
 Alison Bechdel drew a one-page comic about the musical adaptation for the newspaper Seven Days.

 A Broadway production opened at Circle in the Square Theatre in April 2015.
 The production won five 2015 Tony Awards, including Best Musical, and ran for 26 previews and 582 regular performances until September 10, 2016, with a national tour that began in October 2016.
 Kalle Oskari Mattila, in The Atlantic, argued that the musical's marketing campaign "obfuscates rather than clarifies" the queer narrative of the original novel.

-Film

-On January 3, 2020, it was announced that Jake Gyllenhaal and Riva Marker, through their Nine Stories Productions banner, secured the rights to adapt the musical version of Fun Home into a film.
-Sam Gold, who directed the Broadway production, is set to helm the film in his feature directorial debut, in which Gyllenhaal will star as Bruce Bechdel.